-Data Elements Needed in Some Qls: Three data elements not available in every State that are required for certain QIs are: "secondary procedure day," admission type" (elective, urgent, and emergency), and "admission source" (e.g., transfer from another institution, emergency room, etc).
+Data Elements Needed in Some QIs: Two data elements not available in every State that are required for certain QIs are: "secondary procedure day" and "admission type" (elective, urgent, and emergency).
 These data elements are used to exclude specific cases from some QI measures.
 The two PSIs that use secondary procedure day were modified to not use this information for any State.
 Admission type of elective and newborn are used in four PSIs.
-For all but two States (i.e., CA and KS), we imputed the missing admission type using an algorithm developed by UCSF-Stanford.
-This algorithm used the admission source and DRG to identify emergency, trauma-related, transfer and newborn/delivery admissions as "non-elective" and all other admissions as "elective".
-In Kansas, admission source was not available for imputing the missing admission type.
-Using only the DRG aspect of the UCSF-Stanford algorithm, about 500 discharges were assigned an admission type of "elective".
-Some of these records might have been assigned to "emergency" or "urgent" if admission source was available.
+We imputed the missing admission type using available information.
+For all States except California, an admission type of "elective" was assigned if the DRG did not indicate trauma, delivery, or newborn.
+An admission type of newborn was assigned if the DRG indicated a newborn..
 For California, which did not provide any information on admission type, information on scheduled admissions was used to identify elective admissions and DRGs were used to identify newborn admissions.
-Because the Kansas data did not identify admission source, transfers into the hospital could not be excluded for many of the QIs.
-All of the inconsistencies are noted in the footnotes of the tables with information on the direction of the bias when it can be determined.

-Number of Clinical Fields: Another data collection issue relates to the number of fields that statewide data organizations permit for reporting patients' diagnoses and procedures during the hospitalization and whether they specifically require coding of external-cause of injury (E-codes).
-States can provide as few as 6 or as many as 30 fields for reporting diagnoses and procedures, as shown in Table 3 at the end of this methods section.
-The more fields used the more quality-related events that can be captured in the statewide databases.
+Number of Clinical Fields: Another data collection issue relates to the number of fields that statewide data organizations permit for reporting patients' diagnoses and procedures during the hospitalization and whether they specifically require coding of external-cause of injury (E codes).
+The SID for different States contain as few as 6 or as many as 30 fields for reporting diagnoses and procedures, as shown in Table 3 at the end of this methods section.
+The more fields used, the more quality-related events that can be captured in the statewide databases.
 However, even for States with 30 diagnosis fields available in the year 2000, 95 percent of their discharge records captured all of patients' diagnoses in 10 to 13 data elements.
 For States with 30 procedure fields available, 95 percent of records captured all of patients' procedures in 5 fields.
 Thus, limited numbers of fields available for reporting diagnoses and procedures are unlikely to have much effect on results, because all statewide data organizations participating in HCUP allow at least 9 diagnoses and 6 procedures.
 We decided not to truncate artificially the diagnosis and procedure fields reported, so that the full richness of the databases would be used.
 Another issue relates to external cause of injury reporting.
-Eight of the 26 Patient Safety Indicators use external cause of injury (E code) data to help identify complications of care or to exclude cases (e.g., poisonings, self-inflicted injury, trauma) from numerators and denominators, as shown in Table 4 at the end of this methods section.
+Eight of the 29 Patient Safety Indicators use external cause of injury (E code) data to help identify complications of care or to exclude cases (e.g., poisonings, selfinflicted injury, trauma) from numerators and denominators, as shown in Table 4 at the end of this methods section.
 Although E codes in the AHRQ PSI software have been augmented wherever possible with the related non-E codes in the ICD-9-CM system, see Table 4 for specific details.
-E codes are still included in some AHRQ PSI definitions, and uneven capture of these data has the potential (although now lessened in the Version 2.1 PSI software compared to the previous PSI software) of affecting some PSI rates and should be kept in mind when judging the level of these events.
+E codes are still included in some AHRQ PSI definitions, and uneven capture of these data has the potential of affecting some PSI rates and should be kept in mind when judging the level of these events.